crypt0kitik/Data_Management_ETL_MySQL_Python/README.md

 Let's drop into small steps this project:

+1. Establishing connection and creating database and tables

+Tables:
+customer_dim
+date_dim
+employee_dim
+orders_fac
+product_dim
+ship_info
+shipper_dim
+supplier_dim

-1. I have data in csv files.
+2. I have data in csv files.
+I need to clean this data.
+customer_dim:
+date_dim: I needed to modify date column into employee_dim orders_fac product_dim
+ship_info
+shipper_dim
+supplier_dim

 I need to use columns of this data in order to create a star schema in SQL

 2. I need to insert into the start shema data from column that i chosed in the previous step I need to do it using python script